 The King of Buy-and-Hold first bought stock in Coca-Cola (NYSE: KO) in 1988.
-At the time, Buffett said he expected to hang on to the shares of this “outstanding business” for “a long time.”
-Today, with more than $15 billion invested in 400 million shares, Coca-Cola remains one of Buffett’s top five largest holdings.
+At the time, Buffett said he expected to hang on to the shares of this “outstanding business” for “a long time”.
+Today, with more than $22 billion invested in 400 million shares, Coca-Cola remains one of Buffett’s top five largest holdings.

 The world’s greatest investor is a bargain hunter.
-If Buffett likes the company, but believes its share price is too high, then he may wait until the market “cooperates” by correcting lower before he’ll buy shares.
+If Buffett likes the company but thinks the price is too high, he may wait until the market “cooperates”.
+In other words, wait for the price to go lower before he’ll buy shares.

 And that’s where options come into play.

-#-ad_banner-#The problem was, Coca-Cola was trading at about $39 a share (before share splits) — a price he regarded as too expensive at the time.
+The problem: Coca-Cola was trading at about $39 a share.
+That price was too expensive for his taste at the time.

 But did the self-made billionaire let his cash sit idle while waiting for a downturn?
 Not a chance.
-Buffett used an options strategy that in this case earned him income of $7.5 million — all without buying or selling a single share.
+Buffett used an options strategy that earned him income of $7.5 million — all without buying or selling a single share.

 Here’s how he did it.
-After deciding $35 would be a reasonable price for Coca-Cola, Buffett wrote put option contracts with a $35 strike price for the 5 million shares he wanted to buy.
+Buffett thought $35 would be a reasonable price for Coca-Cola.
+So he wrote put option contracts with a $35 strike price for the 5 million shares he wanted to buy.

-Side note: A put is an option contract that gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price (which is known as the “strike price” — in this case $35).
+A put option gives the owner the right, but not the obligation, to sell 100 shares of the underlying stock at a specified price.
+(This is known as the “strike price” — in this case $35.)

-In exchange for writing the puts, Buffett in this instance received a “premium” of $1.50 a share from the buyers of the puts.
-In other words, he was given $7.5 million in cash up front ($1.50 per share x 5 million shares = $7.5 million) for his trouble in writing the contracts.
+In exchange for writing the puts, Buffett in this instance received a “premium” of $1.50 a share.
+In other words, he was given $7.5 million in cash up front for his trouble. ($1.50 per share x 5 million shares = $7.5 million.)

 From here, two scenarios could have played out for Buffett:

-1. If Coca-Cola’s stock fell below $35 per share before the option contracts expired, the buyers of the options that Buffett wrote would exercise those options and sell their shares to him.
-That way, Buffett would be obligated to buy Coca-Cola at $35, which is precisely what he wanted to do in the first place.
+1. Coca-Cola’s stock falls below $35 per share by the time of expiration.
+The buyers exercise those options and sell their shares to him.
+That way, Buffett buys Coca-Cola at $35, which is precisely what he wanted to do in the first place.
 He would get the shares for 10% off.

-2. If Coca-Cola’s stock instead rose during the life of the contract, the owners of the options wouldn’t exercise them.
-They’d let them expire and Buffett would simply pocket the $7.5 million premium income ($1.50 x 5 million shares).
+2. Coca-Cola’s stock rises (or stays the same) during the life of the contract.
+The owners of the options let them expire, and Buffett simply pockets the $7.5 million premium income. ($1.50 x 5 million shares.)

-Yes, Buffett could have ignored options and simply waited for Coca-Cola to fall in price to $35 before he bought them — a strategy that many ordinary investors do every day.
+Yes, Buffett could have ignored options and simply waited for Coca-Cola to fall in price to $35 before he bought them.
+That’s a strategy that many ordinary investors do every day.

 The best part is, you can set yourself up for a win-win in your own investing, too.
-You don’t have to actually be a billionaire guru to benefit from using an options strategy (in this case, put selling) — you just have to act like one.
+You don’t have to be a billionaire investing guru to benefit from using this strategy — you just have to act like one.

 Want to learn more?
-My friend Amber Hestla, an options strategist and military veteran, has just finished a report that details who should (and shouldn’t) try these strategies.
+My friend Amber Hestla, an options strategist and military veteran, has just finished a report that details how this works.
 She also answers the most commonly asked questions about boosting income with options.